 A related Level 3 qualification, which could be an Access to Higher Education Certificate; OR

 At least one A-level in a relevant subject at grade A*-C OR more than one A-level at grades A*-E; OR

-Port-folio of recent artwork.
+Portfolio of recent artwork

 For international students, you will need an IELTS score of 5.5 (minimum 5.0 in each section) or equivalent.